Skip advert

 Advertisement - Article continues below

 The X-Trail includes a raft of active safety systems that help to make journeys easier and less stressful.
-Using a camera mounted in the windscreen and a radar behind the Nissan badge in the front grille, the onboard technology includes autonomous emergency braking, a forward collision warning, a lane-keep assist system, a blind-spot warning and traffic sign recognition.
+Using a camera mounted in the windscreen and a radar behind the Nissan badge in the front grille, the onboard technology includes autonomous emergency braking, a forward collision warning, a lane-keeping assist system, a blind spot warning and traffic sign recognition.

 Intelligent cruise control is also available and is capable of controlling acceleration and deceleration to automatically maintain a suitable following distance to the vehicle in front.
 Tekna and Tekna+ cars also include Nissan’s ProPilot driver assistance set-up.

-The X-Trail is yet to appear in our Driver Power owner satisfaction survey.
-The Nissan brand received a fairly middling result in our best manufacturer rankings, though, ranking 15th place out 32 other brands in our most recent results.
+The X-Trail is yet to appear in the Driver Power best cars to own rankings.
+However, the Nissan brand received a fairly middling result on the best manufacturer league table, ranking 15th place out 31.

 Buying and owning